muldjord/occurity/README.md

 * Add all charts to combo in preferences to allow setting `startingChart` config variable

 #### Version 1.0.1 (In progress, unreleased)
-* Added `startingChart` config variable to allow setting initial displayed chart
+* Added `startingChart` config variable to allow setting initially displayed chart
 * Added `fadetimings` and `fadelevels` attributes to `<chart>` xml node
 * Splash screen now fades in
 * Optotype symbols now fade in and out for better clinician visual clues